-§ 3.
+- § 3.
 Membership and the area of operations: The minimum initial membership for such a society is ten.
-As the liability is unlimited and members are expected to evaluate each other's credit, enquire into the objects of the loan and keep watch on the employment of funds obtained through the society, the members have to know each other and membership has to be compact.4 The area of operation is restricted, as in the case of the Raiffeisen societies in Germany, to ensure the co-operative safeguards of mutual watchfulness and supervision, and the aim till now has been one society for each village.
+As the liability is unlimited and members are expected to evaluate each other's credit, enquire into the objects of the loan and keep watch on the employment of funds obtained through the society, the members have to know each other and membership has to be compact.
+The area of operation is restricted, as in the case of the Raiffeisen societies in Germany, to ensure the co-operative safeguards of mutual watchfulness and supervision, and the aim till now has been one society for each village. - § 4.

-§ 4.
 Liability: As a rule the village credit societies, like the Raiffeisen societies, have unlimited liability.
-"Unlimited liability has been one of the basic principles of rural co-operative credit ornanization of India."
-It was felt that the village credit societies whose members are mostly poor ryots would be unable to raise sufficient funds in the money market for loans to their members. unless they were buttressed by unlimited liability.
-In the words of the Maclagan Committee, unlimited liability "constitutes an important factor in the confidence reposed on societies both by central institutions inside the movement and by the joint-stock banks outside it."
+"Unlimited liability has been one of the basic principles of rural co-operative credit organization in India."
+It was felt that the village credit societies whose members are mostly poor ryots would be unable to raise sufficient funds in the money-market for loans to their members, unless they were buttressed by unlimited liability.
+In the words of the Maclagan Committee, unlimited liability "constitutes an important factor in the confidence reposed in societies both by central institutions inside the movement and by the joint-stock banks outside it."
 The members of the village credit society are, therefore, liable for the debts incurred by the society to the full extent of their property.
 Details regarding the property possessed by each member are collected together in the 'Property Statement' of the society which forms the basis of all its borrowing transactions.
 But unlimited liability in the case of a co-operative society means only 'contributory' liability.
-The creditors of a society cannot try to recover their loans from individual members; only " the ultimate deficit could be secured by a series of levies per capita on members."
+The creditors of a society cannot try to recover their loans from individual members; only, "the ultimate deficit could be secured by a series of levies per capita on members."

-But the dangers from unlimited liability are reduced to a minimum by the following divices: D. The maximum amount which such a society can borrow, has been fixed by law at a definite fraction of the net assets, i.e., the property of all its members, varying usually between one-fourth and one-eighth.
+But the dangers from unlimited liability are reduced to a minimum by the following devices: (1) The maximum amount which such a society can borrow, has been fixed by law at a definite fraction of the net assets, i.e., the property of all its members, varying usually between one-fourth and one-eighth.
 In Madras the maximum borrowing power of an agricultural credit society with unlimited liability is one-eighth of the total value of the net assets of the members as disclosed in the property statement.
-(2) The maximum sum the society may borrow from outsiders, the maximum

-1 But in actual practice, as pointed out by Dr. Hough, there seems to be no definite co-relationship between the size of the society and its efficiency.
-Thus in the United Provinces, where the movement is weak, the average membership was 24 in 1931, while in Bombay where the movement is relatively prosperous it was 72. sum that can be lent to each member, are both fixed once or twice a year by the general body at its meeting.
+(2) The maximum sum the society may borrow from outsiders, the maximum sum that can be lent to each member, are both fixed once or twice a year by the general body at its meeting.
 (3) The members of the society have the right to refuse admission to individuals whose solvency and honesty are doubtful.
 (4) The societies have built up strong reserve funds.
 When most of the profits are carried to a reserve fund, unforeseen losses can be met therefrom.
 "An indivisible reserve is a fundamental feature of the Raiffeisen system, to serve as a buffer between the members and the rigours of a possible enforcement of unlimited liability."

+1 But in actual practice, as pointed out by Dr. Hough, there seems to be no definite co-relationship between the size of the society and its efficiency.
+Thus in the United Provinces, where the movement is weak, the average membership was 24 in 1931, while in Bombay where the movement is relatively prosperous it was 72!